 1. Don’t Try Out New Beauty Treatments

 The skin care industry has seen incredible innovation in products and treatments in the last decade, and it’s difficult to avoid the temptation to try it all out — especially in preparation for a special occasion.
-From chemical peels to microneedling, facials and more, skin-focused beauty treatments have become incredibly popular.
+From chemical peels to microneedling, specialized facials and more, skin-focused beauty treatments have become incredibly popular.
 While these treatments can be beneficial to the skin, the truth is that they can be harsh and everyone’s skin will react differently.

-If you don't exfoliate regularly as part of your skin care routine, exercise caution when dipping your toes into the world of exfoliation.
+If you don't exfoliate regularly as part of your skin care routine, exercise caution when dipping your toes into the world of exfoliation for the first time.
 First, it’s important to understand the difference between mechanical (physical) and chemical exfoliation.
-The L’Oréal Paris Revitalift Bright Reveal Daily Scrub Cleanser is a great physical option because it’s gentle and also contains glycolic acid which is a chemical exfoliant that works in combination with the physical component of scrub to shed dead skin cells and reveal brighter skin.
+The L’Oréal Paris Revitalift Derm Intensives 3.5% Glycolic Acid Cleanser is a great physical option because it’s gentle and also contains glycolic acid which is a chemical exfoliant that works in combination with the physical component of scrub to shed dead skin cells and reveal brighter skin.

 Photo Credit: Jonet Williams